olymp/react-universally/README.md

 ## About

-This starter kit contains all the build tooling and configuration you need to kick off your next universal React project, whilst containing a minimal "project" set up allowing you to make your own architecture decisions (Redux/MobX etc).
+This package is based on the excellent react-universally boilerplate by Sean Matheson and some great contributors.
+Refer to the package.json for a full list.
+It is supposed to be an alternative to create-react-app and next.js.

 ## Features